nitin42/animate-components/docs/usage.md

 ```
 ### direction
-This prop is used to let an animation run in reverse direction or alternate cycles.
+This prop lets an animation run in reverse direction or alternate cycles.

 ```javascript